 In addition to noting how rhythm aids memory, researchers have found that memory has its own circadian rhythm.
 Shortterm memory processes are at their peak in the morning, while long-term storage is best attempted in the afternoon.
+That is why many parents try to get their kids to learn how to play piano, to boost their memory and learning capabilities.
 Playing an instrument or participating in a music program in school (or incorporating music into classroom activities in such areas as history and science) has been shown to have broadly positive effects on learning, motivation, and behavior.

 The University of Wisconsin reported that in a study of ninety people copyediting a manuscript, accuracy in the group listening to light classical music for ninety minutes increased by 21.3 percent.
 By contrast, the skills of those listening to a popular commercial radio format improved by only 2.4 percent.